 Two key performance metrics are customers employed after exiting from services and higher earnings gains.

-Customers Employed – Last year’s performance indicated 78.1% of our customers were employed in the quarter after exiting from services.
+Customers Employed –This year’s performance indicated 76.6% of our customers were employed in the quarter after exiting from services.
 Our current annual target is 76%.

-Higher Real Incomes – Last year’s performance indicated 33.8% of customers who exited had earnings gains of at least 20%.
-Our current annual target is 36%.
+Higher Real Incomes – This year’s performance indicated 31.5% of customers who exited had earnings gains of at least 20%.
+Our current annual target is 37%.

 Facilitating Services